AfolabiMojibola/Lita-Capstone-Project/README.md

 #### Introduction
 ___
 Lita Capstone Retail Store, a leading retail chain with multiple locations across the region, seeks to optimize its sales performance and improve customer engagement.
-With increasing competition in the market, the store's management recognizes the need for data-driven decision-making to stay ahead.
+With increasing competition in the market, the store's management recognizes the need for decision-making to stay ahead.

 * Project Background

 Lita Capstone Retail Store, a leading retail chain with multiple locations across the region, seeks to optimize its sales performance and improve customer engagement.
 With increasing competition in the market, the store's management recognizes the need for data-driven decision-making to stay ahead.

 * Problem Statement

 The store's current sales analysis process is manual, time-consuming, and limited in scope.
 The management team lacks a comprehensive understanding of sales trends, product performance, and regional variations, hindering strategic decision-making.